Reds vs. Padres Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Xander Bogaerts, Jonathan India and others in the San Diego Padres-Cincinnati Reds matchup at PETCO Park on Monday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Xander Bogaerts, Jonathan India and others in the San Diego Padres-Cincinnati Reds matchup at PETCO Park on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!